Fabrixa Integration API Reference

 Contains metadata about the response, such as pagination information.

-total: The total number of items available across all pages.current_page: The current page number of the results.per_page: The number of items per page.
+total— the total number of items available across all pages.current_page— the current page number of the results.per_page— the number of items per page.

 data

-Status and Error Codes
+Errors and Status Codes

 All API requests return HTTP status codes that provide insight into the response.